-Guidelines for Overseas Principals
+Guidelines for Overseas Principals:

-Indian Agents entering into arrangements with Money Transfer Operators overseas, known as Overseas Principals, may note that only Overseas Principals with adequate volume of business, track record and outreach will be considered under the scheme.
-Further, since the primary objective of permitting the business of money transfer business in the country is to facilitate cheaper and more efficient means of receipt of remittances operators with limited outreach in terms of branch network in the country and localized operations overseas will not generally be entertained.
+Indian Agents entering into arrangements with Money Transfer Operators overseas, known as Overseas Principals, may note that Overseas Principals with adequate volume of business, track record and outreach will only be considered under the scheme.
+Further, since the primary objective of permitting the business of money transfer business in the country is to facilitate cheaper and more efficient means of receipt of remittances, operators with limited outreach in terms of branch network in the country and localized operations overseas will not be entertained.

-Applicant Indian Agents should submit the following documents / comply with the following requirements, in respect of Overseas Principals:
+Applicant Indian Agents should submit the following documents / comply with the following requirements, in respect of their Overseas Principals:

-- a) The Overseas Principal should obtain necessary authorisation from the Department of Payment and Settlement Systems, Reserve Bank of India under the provisions of the Payment and Settlement Systems Act, 2007 to commence/ operate a payment system. - b) The Overseas Principal should be a registered entity, licenced by the Central Bank / Government or financial regulatory authority of the country concerned for carrying on Money Transfer Activities.
-The country of registration of the Overseas Principal should be AML compliant. - c) The Overseas Principal should be well established in the money transfer business with a track record of operations in well regulated markets. - d) The arrangement with Overseas Principal should result in considerably increasing access to formal money transfer facilities at both ends. - e) The Overseas Principal should be registered with the overseas trade / Industry bodies. - f) The Overseas Principal should have a good rating from one of the international credit rating agencies. - g) The Overseas Principal should submit confidential reports from two banks.
+- a.
+The Overseas Principal should obtain necessary authorisation from the Department of Payment and Settlement Systems, Reserve Bank of India under the provisions of the Payment and Settlement Systems Act (PSS Act), 2007 to commence/ operate a payment system.
+Prior to such authorization, the Reserve Bank will verify the background and antecedents of the Overseas Principal with the help of Govt. of India, - b.
+The Overseas Principal should be a registered entity, licenced by the Central Bank / Government or financial regulatory authority of the country concerned for carrying on Money Transfer Activities.
+The country of registration of the Overseas Principal should be AML compliant. - c.
+The minimum Net Worth of Overseas Principals should be at least US \$ 1 million as per the latest audited balance sheet, which should be maintained at all times.
+However, the Reserve Bank may consider relaxing the minimum Net Worth criterion in case of Overseas Principals incorporated in FATF member countries and are supervised by the concerned Central Bank/ Government or financial regulatory authority.

-- h) The Overseas Principal should submit a report certified by independent Chartered Accountants, regarding steps taken to comply with anti money laundering norms in the home/ host country. - i) The Overseas Principals will be fully responsible for the activities of their Agents and Sub-agents in India. - j) Proper records of remitters as also beneficiaries pertaining to all pay-outs in India are to be maintained by the Overseas Principals.
-All records must be made accessible on demand to the Reserve Bank or other agencies of the Government of India, viz., Customs, Ministry of Home Affairs, FIU-IND, etc. Full details of the remitters and the beneficiaries should be provided by the Overseas Principals, if called for.
+- d.
+The Overseas Principal should be well established in the money transfer business with a track record of operations in well regulated markets. - e.
+The arrangement with Overseas Principal should result in considerably increasing access to formal money transfer facilities at both ends. - f.
+The Overseas Principal should be registered with the overseas trade / Industry bodies. - g.
+The Overseas Principal should have a good rating from one of the international credit rating agencies. - h.
+The Overseas Principal should submit confidential reports from at least two of its bankers. - i.
+The Overseas Principal should submit a report certified by independent Chartered Accountants, regarding steps taken to comply with anti money laundering norms in the home/host country. - j.
+The Overseas Principals will be fully responsible for the activities of their Agents and Sub Agents in India. - k.
+Proper records of remitters as also beneficiaries pertaining to all pay-outs in India are to be maintained by the Overseas Principals.
+All records must be made accessible on demand to the Reserve Bank or other agencies of the Government of India, viz., Ministry of Finance, Ministry of Home Affairs, FIU-IND, etc. Full details of the remitters and the beneficiaries should be provided by the Overseas Principals, if called for.